raspberrypilearning/xai-challenge-submit/en/step_2.md

 **4b.
 Train the Model:**
 📌 **What's It About?**
 Using [Machine Learning 4 Kids](https://machinelearningforkids.co.uk/){:target="_blank"}," it's time to train your app.
-Think of it as a study session, but for your app.
+Think of it as a study session, but for your model.
 📌 **Your Move**:
 Upload your dataset to [Machine Learning 4 Kids](https://machinelearningforkids.co.uk/){:target="_blank"} and start the training.